cybergarage/round-cc/doc/round_applications.md

 ## Chubby

-The sample is a simple distributed key value store to small data such as configuration data like Google's chubby [1].
+The sample is a simple distributed key value store to share same small data such as configuration data in all nodes in a cluster like Google's chubby [1].
 The sample is based on [Quorum Pattern](./round_design_pattern.md).

 ![chubby](./img/round_app_chubby.png)